pkel/ghm/README.md

 Next steps
 ----------

+  * make sure that change in customer/booking closes related forms
+  * adapt cards to use similar api to individuals card
-  * build editable list and use it for individuals and rooms
+  * finish editable list and use it for individuals and rooms
   * move all cards from main to separate file
   * show complete booking information
   * editing